Skip to main content

 This is where the first key monitoring parameter comes into focus ∞ hematocrit.
 Hematocrit is a simple measurement representing the percentage of your blood volume that is composed of red blood cells.
 Think of your bloodstream as a highway.
 A healthy level of traffic flows smoothly.

 If the number of vehicles increases significantly without expanding the highway, the flow can become congested.
-Similarly, a substantial rise in can increase the viscosity, or thickness, of your blood.
+Similarly, a substantial rise in red blood cells can increase the viscosity, or thickness, of your blood.
 Careful monitoring of hematocrit allows your clinical team to ensure the “traffic” in your circulatory system remains fluid and efficient, mitigating potential risks associated with increased blood thickness.

 Establishing Your Unique Baseline